emaesen/vue-feathers-productivity-app/README.md

     - [x] changes in one browser are immediately reflected in another
     - [x] event has title, description and start/end date & time properties
     - [x] event has color and category properties
-    - [ ] event has recurring scheduling properties
+    - [x] event has recurring scheduling properties
-      - [ ] start date of recurring schedule
+      - [x] start date of recurring schedule
-      - [ ] day of the week recurring
+      - [x] day of the week recurring
+- [ ] **Todos service**
+  - [ ] add Todos service
+    - [ ] prepare server side
+      - [x] generate feathers service
+      - [ ] add authentication hooks
+    - [ ] prepare client side
+      - [ ] add todos service to the store
+      - [ ] add todos service scaffold to the app
+    - [ ] CRUD operations
+      - [ ] Create
+      - [ ] Read
+      - [ ] Update
+      - [ ] Delete
+      - [ ] redirects to login when session has expired
+    - [ ] todos board has "open tasks", "tasks in progress" and "completed tasks" lanes
+    - [ ] todos are integrated with the calendar
+    - [ ] todo can be associated with a reminder
+    - [ ] the logged-in user can access only their own todos
+    - [ ] real-time update todos are send only to the authenticated user
+    - [ ] when user logs out, their todos data are cleared from store
+    - [ ] changes in one browser are immediately reflected in another
+    - [ ] todo has title, description, note, and due date properties
+    - [ ] todo has color and category properties
 - [ ] **services**
   - [x] > Reminders service
   - [ ] > ToDos service